-- 1. Urinary catheters are covered for all beneficiaries when one (1) of the following criteria is met:

-- a) Beneficiary must have an acute condition which requires intermittent catheterization for measuring residual, instilling medication, or other medically necessary indication,

-- b) Beneficiary has an acute condition which requires the short-term use of an indwelling catheter,

-- c) Beneficiary has a chronic condition which incontinence is exacerbating pressure sores that will not heal,

-- d) Beneficiary has a condition that requires accurate measurement of intake and output on a short-term basis, or

-- e) Beneficiary has urinary retention that cannot be relieved by medication.
+- 1. Urinary catheters are covered for all beneficiaries when one (1) of the following criteria is met: - a) Beneficiary must have an acute condition which requires intermittent catheterization for measuring residual, instilling medication, or other medically necessary indication, - b) Beneficiary has an acute condition which requires the short-term use of an indwelling catheter, - c) Beneficiary has a chronic condition which incontinence is exacerbating pressure sores that will not heal, - d) Beneficiary has a condition that requires accurate measurement of intake and output on a short-term basis, or e) Beneficiary has urinary retention that cannot be relieved by medication.

-- 2. Supplies include:
+2. Supplies include:

 - a) Insertion tray,

 - b) Irrigation tray, with bulb or piston syringe,

 - c) Irrigation syringe, bulb or piston,

 - d) Sterile solution for irrigation,

 - e) Female external collection device,

 - f) Indwelling catheter, foley, two-way,

 - g) Indwelling catheter, three-way,

 - h) Male external catheter, with or without adhesive,

 - i) Intermittent catheter, straight tip,

 - j) Bedside drainage bag,

 - k) Leg bag with or without strap,

-- l) Gloves, sterile. - 3.
-The Division of Medicaid requires the beneficiary and/or caregiver to be capable of performing the catheterization procedure and report results and have been instructed in the procedure and properly demonstrated the ability to perform the procedure. - 4.
-The Division of Medicaid covers condom catheters for beneficiaries with paraplegia, neurogenic bladder, or other medically necessary indications when requested with appropriate documentation. - Z. The Division of Medicaid covers supplies for manual and electric breast pumps. - AA.
-Incontinence Garments - 1.
-The Division of Medicaid covers the following disposable incontinence garments: - a) Diapers, - b) Pull-ons, and - c) Underpads. - 2.
-The Division of Medicaid covers up to six (6) units of incontinence garments per day for beneficiaries aged three (3) and above only when certified as medically necessary and prior authorized by the Division of Medicaid or designee. - a) One (1) unit is equal to one (1) diaper or one (1) pull-on or one (1) underpad. - b) The six (6) units can consist of any combination of diapers, pull-ons and/or underpads. - 3.
-A beneficiary must have a diagnosis of incontinence or must meet one (1) of the following criteria due to a documented medical condition in order for the incontinence garments to be considered medically necessary: - a) Inability to utilize regular toilet facilities. - b) Inability to physically turn self or reposition self. - c) Inability to transfer self from bed to chair or wheelchair without assistance. - 4.
-The physician must order all incontinence garments and maintain documentation of the medical necessity and diagnosis of incontinence in the beneficiary's medical record.
+- 1) Gloves, sterile.

+- 3. The Division of Medicaid requires the beneficiary and/or caregiver to be capable of performing the catheterization procedure and report results and have been instructed in the procedure and properly demonstrated the ability to perform the procedure.

+- 4. The Division of Medicaid covers condom catheters for beneficiaries with paraplegia, neurogenic bladder, or other medically necessary indications when requested with appropriate documentation.

+- Z. The Division of Medicaid covers supplies for manual and electric breast pumps.

+AA.
+Incontinence Garments and Supplies

+- 1. The Division of Medicaid covers the following disposable incontinence garments and supplies: - a) Diapers,

+- b) Pull-ons, - c) Underpads, - d) Non-sterile gloves, - e) Non-medicated skin protectant, and - f) Personal sanitary wipes. - 2.
+The Division of Medicaid covers up to six (6) units of incontinence garments per day for beneficiaries aged three (3) and above only when certified as medically necessary.
+Prior authorization is required for quantities in excess of the limit. - a) One (1) unit is equal to one (1) diaper or one (1) pull-on or one (1) underpad. - b) The six (6) units can consist of any combination of diapers, pull-ons and/or underpads. - 3.
+The Division of Medicaid covers incontinence supplies for beneficiaries aged three (3) and above when medically necessary. - a) Incontinence supplies include: - 1) Up to four hundred (400) Personal sanitary wipes per month, - 2) Up to two hundred (200) pair of non-sterile gloves per month, and - 3) Up to two (2) units of non-medicated skin protectant per month. - b) Prior authorization is required for quantities in excess of the specified limit. - 3.
+A beneficiary must have a diagnosis of incontinence or must meet one (1) of the following criteria due to a documented medical condition in order for the incontinence garments and supplies to be considered medically necessary: - a) Inability to utilize regular toilet facilities. - b) Inability to physically turn self or reposition self. - c) Inability to transfer self from bed to chair or wheelchair without assistance. - 4.
+The physician must order all incontinence garments and supplies and maintain documentation of the medical necessity and diagnosis of incontinence in the beneficiary's medical record.